-Understanding the historical development of inheritance tax is crucial for British homeowners who are concerned about their family’s financial future.
-The concept of inheritance tax has its roots in the 17th century, with the introduction of Probate Duty in 1694 by King William III.
-This duty was a significant milestone in the evolution of inheritance taxation.
+Understanding the historical development of inheritance tax (IHT) is more than just a history lesson — it directly explains why so many ordinary British homeowners are now caught by a tax that was originally designed for the very wealthy.
+The concept of taxing what people leave behind has its roots in the 17th century, with the introduction of Probate Duty in 1694 by King William III.
+This duty was a significant milestone in the evolution of inheritance taxation in England and Wales.

 Over the centuries, the tax landscape has undergone numerous changes.
-For instance, in 1780, Probate Duty became graduated according to the value of personal assets, and a Legacy Duty was introduced, which had to be paid by the beneficiary of an inheritance.
-The modern version of inheritance tax, however, began taking shape in 1894 with the introduction of Estate Duty.
-As we explore the history of inheritance tax, it becomes clear that its development has been shaped by various factors.
+In 1780, Probate Duty became graduated according to the value of personal assets, and a Legacy Duty was introduced, which had to be paid by the beneficiary of an inheritance.
+The modern version of inheritance tax began taking shape in 1894 with the introduction of Estate Duty.
+As we explore the history of inheritance tax, it becomes clear that its development has been shaped by wars, economic crises, and shifting political priorities — and that the current system, with its frozen thresholds, is pulling more families into the IHT net than ever before.

 Key Takeaways